+If you need to bleed your radiator, it means you need to release steam so the radiator can function correctly.
 If your home has a hot water heating system and one of the radiators won't get hot, the problem is usually an airlock—or more appropriately, a steam-lock.
 The radiator is part of a closed system, and when you turn it on and the water gets hot, some of it can turn to steam.
 The steam gets lodged in upper parts of pipe loops and prevents water from circulating.
 This is a common problem, so every radiator has a bleed plug to allow you to release the steam.
 If your radiators are part of a steam heating system, which is different from a hot water heating system, you won't find bleed plugs, but you will see an air vent on the side.
 If the radiator is malfunctioning, cleaning that vent may solve the problem.

 Do I Have a Steam or Hot Water System?